neil7057/pjl_host_system/README.md

 Results:

 The use of Crispy Forms in the Authorisations app (django allauth) throws up missing aria-label errors.
 It's possible to either remove crispy forms or add additional forms.py defs but this unnecessarilly complicates the code to 'fix' a problem that doesn't really exist as placeholders are clear and the screen reader software detects the placeholder as a field label.

+Some pages report heading levels skipped but I have chosen a specific design and layout and don't wish to use all heading levsl on each page or start a page with a h1.
+This doesn't affect site comprehension when navigated with a screen reader.

 -   WCAG results:

     <details><summary>Home Page</summary>